0xjiayu/go_parser/README.md

 ### Note

-1. This tool is written in Python3, and tested on IDA7.4+;
+1. This tool is written in Python3, and tested on IDA7.6+;
 2. The strings parsing module was migrated from [golang_loader_assist](https://github.com/strazzere/golang_loader_assist), and I added the feature of string pointers parsing.
 It only supports x86(32bit & 64bit) architecture for now.
+3. support golang v1.20

 ### Refer